hadarsonego/vagrant_nginx_chef/README.md

   A. files directiory - Will contain all the files that chef will sync with your machine (HTML's & conf files in our case)

   B. recipes diractory - Will contain the recipe (set of instruction that the chef will do at chef run) for your machine in our case it called default.rb

+Nginx
+---
+You don't need to do anything manualy for the nginx the Chef-solo will take care of editing the relevant files for the it (You can edit the HTML files as you like)

+**The configuration**

+1.

+2.

+3.

+4.
 #How the whole thing work?!

 #**Let's start explaining -**